280Zo/charybdis-wireless-mini-zmk-firmware/README.md

   - Patched to remove build warnings and prevent cursor jump on wake
 - **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.
 - **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection.
-- **ZMK Studio:** Supported on both Bluetooth and Dongle builds for quick and easy keymap adjustments.
+- **ZMK Studio:** Supported on Bluetooth and the standard no-screen dongle builds for quick keymap adjustments.
+Prospector screen builds disable it to preserve RAM.

 ## Customize Keymaps, Layers, & Trackball